For as long as I remember…even long before I met Mr. X, I always dream of pink bows…I always wanted a baby girl.

 I took that Chinese gender prediction chart but didn’t want to believe it when the result said we’re having a baby boy!

 When it was time to find out about our baby’s sex – I had successfully convinced myself that we are indeed having a girl.
 So when the technician announced in her thick Southern accent “Congratulations you guys, you are having a baby boy…” I was shocked!
-Hand gripping Mr. X’s hand…I turned my face to the wall so our cheerful technician won’t see the tears, glad that the room was dimmed.
-“See that’s his penis…” she eagerly explained as I felt my dreams came crushing hard.
+Gripping Mr. X’s hand…I turned my face to the wall so our cheerful technician won’t see the tears, glad that the room was dimmed.
+“See that’s his penis…” she eagerly explained as I felt my dreams came crashing hard.

 Mr. X held me tight in that dark room after we were done as I wept for the baby girl that never meant to be mine…ours.
 “It’s alright, Baby…” he whispered in my ears.

-I’m embarrassed to say that it took a jolt of a severe preeclampsia diagnosis on the 30th week of pregnancy to made me really fell in love with our baby boy.
+I’m embarrassed to say that it took a jolt of a severe preeclampsia diagnosis on the 30th week of pregnancy to make me really fell in love with our baby boy.
 The fear of having him too early, the 4 weeks of bed-rest, two hospitalizations later…I begged God to save our unborn baby.
 Guilt made my heart so heavy, I thought God was punishing me for wanting something else than what He already blessed us with.

 He did hang in there like I begged him, we got to ‘baked’ him some more until my pregnancy reached 35 weeks.
-Tears streamed down my face the moment I heard his cries fill the cold operation room and I knew my heart had walked straight right out my body!
+Tears streamed down my face the moment I heard his cries fill the cold operating room and I knew my heart had walked straight right out my body!